-Designed for a person who thought that Ulysse Nardin‘s earlier Diver Chronometer 44 was too pricey, too big, and too cluttered for a diver (or, perhaps, for a person who is happy with the watch and wanted to augment their collection with a simpler version,) the 2018 Ulysse Nardin Diver 42 automatic three-hander offers a beautiful, clean exterior, superior build quality, and a mechanism that, alas, is a bit too simple for the price that the Swiss watchmaker asks for this thing.
+Designed for a person who thought that Ulysse Nardin’s earlier Diver Chronometer 44 was too pricey, too big, and too cluttered for a diver (or, perhaps, for a person who is happy with the watch and wanted to augment their collection with a simpler version,) the 2018 Diver 42 automatic three-hander offers a beautiful, clean exterior, superior build quality, and a mechanism that, alas, is a bit too simple for the price that the brand asks for this thing.

 Case & Bezel

 Unlike their earlier divers, the new Diver 42 doesn’t feature a set of crown guards leaving the crown potentially vulnerable to occasional shocks.
-Unless you plan to actually use this timekeeper as an “activity” or “tool” watch, this looks like a small price to pay for visual lightness and overall minimalistic look of the timekeeper.
-Also, it makes the watch stand out among other luxury divers, especially those influenced by the Rolex Submariner and the Sea-Dweller model of the same brand.
+Unless you plan to use this timekeeper as an “activity” or “tool” watch, this looks like a small price to pay for the visual lightness and overall minimalistic look.
+Also, it makes the Diver 42 stand out among other luxury divers, especially those influenced by the Submariner and the Sea-Dweller.

 As for the choice of straps, it is deliciously rich.
-According to official specs, the watch is going to be offered not only with the usual steel link bracelet or a trendy NATO-style fabric strap, but also on a luxury leather band, and, my personal favorite, an absolutely marvelous steel mesh bracelet that seems like the best choice for a version with black dial.
+According to official specs, it is is going to be offered not only with the usual steel link bracelet or a trendy NATO-style fabric strap, but also on a luxury leather band, and, my personal favorite, a marvelous steel mesh bracelet that seems like the best choice for a version with black dial.

 This particular iteration of the mechanism is called Caliber UN-816.
 Beating at the same 28,800 vph, assembled on 25 jewels, and offering a standard power reserve of 42 hours, the mechanism is easy and inexpensive to service and is as reliable as a hammer.
-Also, it was modified to better suit UN’s higher standards.
+Also, it was modified to better suit the UN’s higher standards.